IlyasDeckers/crystallized-time/README.md

 The loader validates the file before the program starts:

 - Channel numbers must be in `1..=16`.
-- No channel can be claimed by more than one signal across gates, walls, and clock, in either chain.
+- No channel can be claimed by more than one signal across gates, walls, modulation, and clock, in either chain.
 - `voice_N` indices must correspond to real chain sites (`N < n_sites`).
 - Pitch and CC numbers must be in range.
 - Coupling strengths must be in `0.0..=2.0`.